robertrossmann/vscode-remedy/readme.md

 ![Built with GNU Make][make-badge] [![Marketplace][marketplace-badge]][marketplace-link]

-> A dark theme with reddish accents with roots in Base16 - Eighties colour theme
+> A dark theme with orange accents with roots in Base16 - Eighties colour theme

-The theme features a reddish accent throughout the UI.
+The theme features a orange accent throughout the UI.
 Code colours are based in the Base16 - Eighties colours.
 My goal is to provide a very consistent colour coding for various tokens, so that they look identical not just for a single language but also across all languages (ie. strings, type annotations, classes, language keywords etc. have the same colour regardless of the language you